-After the successful completion of this module, the student must be able to demonstrate for linguistics:
+After the successful completion of this module, the student must be able to for linguistics:

-- define and understand the basic concepts of morphology; - describe and analyse representative Afrikaans morphological constructions; - · describe representative Afrikaans morphonological processes and; - · discuss aspects of the Afrikaans lexicon; and
+- · define and understand the basic concepts of morphology; - describe and analyse representative Afrikaans morphological constructions; - describe representative Afrikaans morphonological processes; and - discuss aspects of the Afrikaans lexicon.

-- use different theoretical frameworks to analyse and interpret Afrikaans and Dutch literary texts; - identify and interpret the aesthetic, cultural and social values and trends in a diachronic study of Afrikaans and Dutch literature from the beginning until the present.
+- use different theoretical frameworks to analyse and interpret Afrikaans and Dutch literary texts; and - identify and interpret the aesthetic, cultural and social values and trends in a diachronic study of Afrikaans and Dutch literature from the beginning until the present.

-Tests, tasks assignments - weight: 60% Examination 2X3 hours - weight: 40%
+Tests, tasks assignments - weight: 60%